Salvatore Cuffaro: Mafia indictment and conviction

 On 15 October 2007, assistant public prosecutor Giuseppe Pignatone requested eight years' imprisonment for Cuffaro charged with aiding and abetting Cosa Nostra and passing confidential information about the trial to the so-called moles in the Palermo Antimafia directorate.

 Cuffaro's indictment emerged from an inquiry set up to trace leaks during an inquiry into a local doctor, Giuseppe Guttadauro, accused of being the Cosa Nostra boss in its Palermo stronghold Brancaccio.
 Guttadauro learned that his home was being "bugged" from another doctor.
 The colleague alleged that he, in turn, had been tipped off by Cuffaro.
 Guttadauro was recorded describing how the Mafia had funded Cuffaro's 2001 election campaign.
-According to a transcript, he told that Cuffaro was handed packages of cash "in the least elegant, but most tangible way possible".
+According to a transcript, he said that Cuffaro was handed packages of cash "in the least elegant, but most tangible way possible".

 On 18 January 2008, Cuffaro was found guilty of having helped the Mafia and was given a five-year sentence, during which time he will be suspended from all public offices.
 Cuffaro was not found guilty of outright collusion with Cosa Nostra but the court concluded he acted in favour of several people sentenced for Mafia crimes and committed breaches of confidentiality.
 By Italian law, both the sentence and suspension from public office can only begin after the automatic appeals process is concluded.
 The prosecution had asked that Cuffaro be given an eight-year sentence but judges concluded that while he had helped the Mafia, there had been neither conspiracy nor willful intent.
 He has denied all wrongdoing and refused to step down, despite that he has also been banned from public office.
 "I knew I didn't do anything to willfully help the Mafia and tomorrow morning I intend to be back at my desk," Cuffaro said after the court adjourned.

 The day after, Cuffaro handed out cannoli, a Sicilian pastry, as if celebrating the sentence, which he considered positive as he was not convicted for ties to the Mafia.
 The ricotta sweets have become "instrumentalized," he told the daily Corriere della Sera.
 Adding that he "never celebrated" and fully understands the weight of the charges brought against him.
 He didn't bring the celebratory cannoli with him, but one of his many well-wishers did.